Chapter 13 Bankruptcy

-Some of the advantages of a Chapter 13 bankruptcy,:
+Some advantages Chapter 13 bankruptcy:

 In a Chapter 13 you pay your creditors a portion of your future earnings for 3 to 5 years and in exchange the court orders your creditors to permanently stop all collections on the unpaid portions of those debts.

-To draft and file a Chapter 13 bankruptcy we charge $2,000.00 which includes all fees and costs except the bankruptcy court’s filing fee which is presently $318.00.
-For work performed after the bankruptcy is filed we charge $2,000.00 which is paid by the Bankruptcy Trustee from monies paid into the plan.
+To draft and file a Chapter 13 bankruptcy we charge $2,000.00 which includes all fees and costs except the bankruptcy court’s filing fee which is presently $313.00.
+For work performed after the bankruptcy is filed we charge $2,500.00 which is paid by the Bankruptcy Trustee from monies paid into the plan.

 Not all debts are discharged in bankruptcy however a Chapter 13 will discharge more categories of debt than a Chapter 7.
 Types of debts that are dischargeable in a Chapter 13 but not in a Chapter 7 are:

 - Obligations to pay debts under a decree of divorce (excluding domestic support obligations)

-• Debts for willful and malicious injury to property (not a person);
+- Debts for willful and malicious injury to property (not a person);

 - Debts that could have been but were not discharged in a prior bankruptcy;

-• Condominium or cooperation association fees.
+- Condominium or cooperation association fees.